SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ## Integration

-The middleware is integrated into OpenUI5 out of the box, but it is not limited just to it.
-With the [configuration](#configuration) and the [public API](./docs/API.md), developers could set up the middleware to suit their projects' needs.
+The middleware is integrated into OpenUI5 out of the box, but you are not limited by this.
+With the [configuration](#configuration) and the [public API](./docs/API.md), you can set up the middleware to suit your projects' needs.

 ### OpenUI5 QUnit Integration